-Identification and tracking of useable excess space in the USPS building inventory is the responsibility of the following organizations:
+Identification and tracking of useable underutilized space in the USPS building inventory is the responsibility of the following organizations:

-- 1. Useable excess space in mail processing facilities will be identified by HQ Network Operations and the information provided to Facilities. - 2.
-Useable excess space in Customer Service facilities will be identified by the Facilities organization.

-3. The Facilities organization is responsible for tracking useable excess space in the USPS inventory.
-All building information including useable excess space will be tracked in the Facilities eFMS system.
+- 1. HQ Network Operations identifies useable underutilized space in mail processing facilities and provides the information to Facilities. - 2.
+District Operations identifies useable underutilized space in Customer Service facilities and provides the information to Facilities. - Facilities is responsible for tracking identified useable underutilized space in the USPS inventory.
+All building information including such space is tracked in the Facilities eFMS system.